 OVH has an impressive system in place for creating private networks.
 OVH’s vRack can create VLANs that work across multiple data centers, are a 100% private network, and you can create up to 4,000 private VLANs.
 The cloud servers from OVH include a 1Gbps vRack, while some of their dedicated servers have access up to their 10Gbps vRack service.

 All AWS resources are created inside of a default Virtual Private Cloud.
 Amazon’s VPC can create public and private sub networks with any range you choose.
 Another feature is the ability to connect to AWS services without using an internet gateway trough a VPC Endpoint.
 There are a lot of additional features and functionality that utilize other AWS services.

 Vultr offers an isolated private network that only contains the machines from your account.
 The private network traffic is unmetered and won’t be put towards your monthly bandwidth limit.
 Vultr’s private network like many of the others require all servers to be located in the same data center.

-1&1 offers free VLAN private networks for your virtual private servers.
+IONOS by 1&1 offers free VLAN private networks for your virtual private servers.
 VLAN is a layer 2 network that doesn’t have routing but allows for quick communication between servers on the same private network.
-1&1 suggests using a private network to reduce latency, organize your networks, and to setup a private network for a web and database server.
+IONOS by 1&1 suggests using a private network to reduce latency, organize your networks, and to setup a private network for a web and database server.

 Gandi is another VPS provider that offers Private VLANs.
 Bandwidth between servers inside the PVLAN doesn’t count towards your monthly limit and the throughput of the internal network interface is 200 Mbit/s as opposed to the 100 Mbit/s for the public network interface.
 Each account can create 128 PVLANs and each Private VLAN can have up to 64 interfaces.